 For organizations in highly-regulated industries, skills management keeps your organization running.
 It ensures the operational skills, or those considered essential to operate the business, are up to date with industry trends and regulatory standards.
 From operating machinery on an oil rig to caring for a patient at the ICU bedside, operational skills are critical and must be rigorously validated.
 Most notably, skills management benefits include:

-Find the right person for the right job at the right time
+Find the right person for the right job

 Efficiently plan, schedule teams, and assign employees to job sites knowing they’re equipped with the right skills, certifications, and experiences.